fuzzylabs/edge-vision-power-estimation/docs/NeuralPower.md

 #### Layer-level Power Modelling

 A polynomial regression learns the coefficients using the input data.
-For power modelling, various features for a layer are combined to create a n-th degree polynomial term.
-For e.g. if input features for dense layers  include the batch size, the input tensor size, and the output tensor size.
-A 2-degree polynomial will consider pair-wise combination of each feature as it's training data.
+For power modelling, various features for a layer are combined to create an n-th degree polynomial term.

+For example, for the following feature for dense layers:

+* Batch Size
+* Input Tensor Size
+* Output Tensor Size

+then a 2-degree polynomial would consider pair-wise combinations of each feature as it's training data.

-For convolution layer, a features vector consists of the batch size, the input tensor size, the kernel size, the stride size, the padding size, and the output tensor size.
+For a convolution layer, the features consist of the following:

-For pooling layer, features include the input tensor size, the stride size, the kernel size, and the output tensor size.
+* Batch Size
+* Input Tensor Size
+* Kernel Size
+* Stride Size
+* Padding Size
+* Output Tensor Size

+For the pooling layer, the features include:
+* Input Tensor Size
+* Stride Size
+* Kernel Size
+* Output Tensor Size

 A power model is trained for each of the layer type using Lasso and cross-validation to find a polynomial degree that maximises the accuracy using the selected features.